ghoomfrog/silili/README.md

 	<dd>1. dark
 	<dd>2. black
 	<dt>lul<dd>red
-	<dt>kalan<dd>green
+	<dt>kaj<dd>green
-	<dt>pulu<dd>blue
+	<dt>pul<dd>blue
 	<dt>lun<dd>color
 </dl>

 Combine existing words to describe other colors.
-For example, *kalan lul* means yellow, *kalan maw lul* means orange, and *tum kalan lul* means brown.
+For example, *kaj lul* means yellow, *kaj maw lul* means orange, and *tum kaj lul* means brown.

 **In Min Si:**

 - *siliki* is a backward hand forming a circle with all fingers touching, opening and closing in front of the eyes.
 - *tum* is covering the eyes.
 - *lul* is an upward hand forming a circle with all fingers touching, opening and closing.
-- *kalan* is a sideways hand forming a circle with all fingers touching, opening and closing.
+- *kaj* is a sideways hand forming a circle with all fingers touching, opening and closing.
-- *pulu* is a head-level downward hand forming a circle with all fingers touching, opening and closing.
+- *pul* is a head-level downward hand forming a circle with all fingers touching, opening and closing.
 - *lun* is a vertical forward flat hand moving from side to side in an vertical arc.

 # Phrases